China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/ZSL_Dataset/README.md

     - allwnids: the WordNet ids of all ImageNet classes
     - allwords: the class names
     - seen: all seen classes in ImageNet (i.e., the ImageNet 2012 1K subset)
-    - hops2: the classes that are within 2-hops  the seen classes according to the WordNet hierarchy
+    - hops2: the classes that are within 2-hops of the seen classes according to the WordNet hierarchy
     - hops3: the classes that are within 3-hops of the seen classes according to the WordNet hierarchy
     - rest: all the rest classes in ImageNet 2011 21K after removing the 2/3-hops classes
     - no_w2v_index: the classes with no pre-trained word vectors